Gibbo3771/slave-free-chocolate/README.md

+__Please note that the current live version is based on the *experimental* branch and is subject to breaking changes.__

 # Slave Free Chocolate API

 The Slave Free Chocolate API (SFC) is a free to use resource for people out there who want to get data about a companies chocolate.